 - #9.
 Wallets charge different transaction fees to exchanges

 - Exchange types

 10 Major Differences between crypto wallets and exchanges infographic

 #1.
 You use a wallet to store your assets

 The main difference between wallets and exchanges is that wallets are self-custodial.

 This means that you have access to the private keys of your crypto address.
-As a result, you have complete control of your digital assets.
+As a result, you have complete control over your digital assets.

 It’s equivalent to having cash in your wallet at home as opposed to having it in a bank account.